prashant-bande/AQI-ML-Docker-CICD-Deployment/README.md

 # Kubernet-Dockers
-Deployment in Docker using Jenkins CICD Pipeline.
+Deployment in Docker using Jenkins CICD Pipeline